qasir-11606016/tech-task-front-end/README.md

 ## Getting Started

 * Fork this repository.
-* Install nodejs on your computer https://nodejs.org/en/
+* Install nodejs on your computer https://nodejs.org/en/  (tested on version 8.11.1)
 * clone the code base
 * Install the dependencies `npm install`